Sparrowhawk

 Breeding

 Probably the most common bird of prey in Ireland.
 Widespread in woodland, farmland with woods, larger parks and gardens.
 Nests in trees.
 Breeds throughout Ireland but is scarce in the west, where tree cover is low.
-Formally bird of woodland, it is now also found extensively in wooded farmland and will venture into urban gardens, where small birds attracted to bird feeders are taken, much to some people's distress.
+Formally bird of woodland, it is now also found extensively in wooded farmland and will venture into urban gardens, where small birds attracted to bird feeders are taken.

 Wintering